jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 - don't be satisfied, Okta is great but I want to get another developer job (possibly California)
 - I still have 2 more co-ops left so I want to take each co-op experience and try to greatly improve upon it each time

 In regards to the second point, I felt rushed.
-Most students have 6 co-ops terms with a slow rise from basic developer jobs to "California".
+Most students have 6 co-ops terms with a gradual progression from basic developer jobs to better intern positions.
 I did not have that luxury where I was only granted 5 co-ops (I tried to get 6 but the co-op office refused to let me) and I had spent the first 2 on non-developer co-ops.
-That meant I had 2 more developer internship chances of my 3 last co-ops instead of people who normally get 6 co-ops.
-I can't complain.
-I was placed in a fortunate position of being able to switch into Waterloo CS, and getting Okta in the first place.
-But it only meant there was hard work ahead.
+That meant I really started with 3 co-ops and had 2 more developer internship chances left.
+I can't complain, I was placed in a fortunate position of being able to switch into Waterloo CS, and getting Okta in the first place.
+But it only meant there was a lot of hard work needed to be done in the future.

 ## Fall 2018